Mac Hollowell: Professional

 After four seasons within the Maple Leafs organization, Hollowell left as an unrestricted free agent and was signed to a one-year, two-way contract with the New York Rangers for the season on July 2, 2023.
 He was placed on waivers by the Rangers on October 1, 2023 and after going unclaimed, was assigned to New York's AHL affiliate, the Hartford Wolf Pack to start the 2023–24 season.
 He spent the season in the AHL, playing in 64 games, scoring three goals and 44 points.
 He represented the Wolf Pack at the 2024 AHL All-Star Classic.
 He also made ten playoff appearances with Hartford, registering three points.

 On July 1, 2024, Hollowell signed as a free agent to a one-year, two-way contract with the Pittsburgh Penguins.
 After going unclaimed on waivers, he was assigned to Pittsburgh's AHL affiliate, the Wilkes-Barre/Scranton Penguins, to begin the 2024–25 season.
 Through the campaign, Hollowell led the Penguins blueline in scoring, posting 1 goal and 30 assists for 31 points in 56 regular season games.

 As a pending free agent, Holloway left the Penguins and opted to continue his career abroad by agreeing to a one-year contract with the Kontinental Hockey League team, Lokomotiv Yaroslavl, on June 11, 2025.
 In August 2025, Hollowell was traded from Lokomotiv Yaroslavl to Lada Togliatti in exchange for monetary compensation and signed a contract through the end of the 2025–26 season.
+He made 28 appearances with Togliatti before ending his lone season in the KHL with HC CSKA Moscow.

+As a free agent, Hollowell continued his career abroad by agreeing to a one-year contract with German club, Iserlohn Roosters of the DEL, on August 6, 2026.